Jump To Section

 - 1 pie crust (enough to fit a 9-inch pie pan)

 - 1 cup milk

 - 1 cup grated Gruyère cheese, sharp cheddar, or Swiss cheese

 - Place pie crust in a metal or glass pie plate for the pre-bake, then place it into the oven.

 - While your crust blind-bakes, set the bacon in a cold skillet over medium heat.
 Cook, stirring occasionally, until crisp, 6-8 minutes.
 Remove with a slotted spoon and set aside.

 - In the same skillet, add onions to the rendered fat.
 Season with salt and pepper, and cook until translucent, 10 to 15 minutes.
 Remove from heat, and transfer to a bowl with the cooked bacon.

-- Whisk eggs, milk, cream, and salt in a medium bowl until frothy and well-combined.
+- Whisk eggs, milk, cream, and salt in a large bowl until frothy and well-combined.
 Add a teaspoon of salt and black pepper.

 - Sprinkle 1/2 of the cheese over the bottom of the cooled (blind-baked!) pie crust, then add the bacon and onions in an even layer.